The 15 Best Platformer Games on Switch

 For those seeking harder platforming challenges, there are secret areas you can find that take you to an isolated void.
 These sub-levels are similar to Super Mario Sunshine’s secret levels.

 A Hat in Time is great for long-time fans of 3D collect-a-thon platformers like Banjo-Kazooie and Super Mario 64.
-Even so, it is an outstanding modern take on the classics and one of the best platformer games on Switch.

 Super Mario Odyssey